 Auditor who fell indebted with the organization will not do something harmful to the organization.
-Hence, the hypotheses are:

 H9: There is a significant and negative relation between normative organizational commitment and dysfunctional audit behavior positive relationship between both role conflict and role ambiguity with continuance commitment.
 Fakhar and Hoseinzadeh (2016) have found that affective, continuance and normative organizational commitment have negative relationship with dysfunctional audit behavior.